Mooshi-1/DataBuddy/README.md

 # Laboratory Data Automation

-Automated naming, binding, and Excel sheet generation for laboratory data.
+Automated naming, binding, data handling, sheet generation, and more for laboratory pdf data.

 This program is used by the Miami-Dade Medical Examiner Toxicology Laboratory staff.

 ## Program Structure
-The program is split into 3 separate `MAIN.py` entry-points, in 3 separate folders:
+A GUI written with tkinter is launched from main.py.
+The DataBuddy.bat file can be launched if a python interpreter is not installed on your computer.
+The necessary dependencies are located in the .venv folder, and automatically called when using the program.
+Within the GUI, there are notebook tabs corresponding to different scripts, which are launched as a separate thread when pressing the "RUN" button.

 ### Screens
 - Find batch data on networked drive by searching batch number